Exterior complex scaling enables physics-informed neural networks for quantum scattering: Discussion

 The computational cost of the PINN-ECS method is dominated by the training iterations required for each partial wave.
-With current hardware and hyperparameters, each channel requires approximately 10--15 minutes on a single NVIDIA RTX 3090 GPU.
-For a complete calculation with 20--40 partial waves, the total wall-clock time is on the order of several hours, which is significantly longer than conventional integration methods (which require seconds per partial wave) but acceptable for research applications where end-to-end differentiability or mesh-free formulations are required.
-The training time could likely be reduced by using smaller networks for simple potentials or by warm-starting from nearby energies~\cite{Goswami2020,Chakraborty2021}.
+On a modern GPU, each channel requires on the order of a few minutes, so a complete calculation with 20--40 partial waves takes roughly one to two hours of wall-clock time.
+This is significantly longer than conventional integration methods (which require seconds per partial wave) but acceptable for research applications where end-to-end differentiability or mesh-free formulations are required.
+The training time could be further reduced by using smaller networks for simple potentials or by warm-starting from nearby energies~\cite{Goswami2020,Chakraborty2021}.

 \FloatBarrier